AlphaOmarDiallo/PwnedEmail/README.md

 * Database : Room
 * Image loading : Coil
 * Logs : Timber
+* Monitoring : Firebase Analytics and Crashlytics

 ## Test
 There are no test at the moment.
 Unit test will be done soon.
 The app UI is manually tested following a task list.

+## Analysis and quality
+Analysis and quality are monitored with Firebase.
+To get access, please contact me.
+The Pwned App project contains two app :
+* Pwned App : for the release app with the id com.alphaomardiallo.pawnedemail
+* Pwned App debug : for the debug app with the id com.alphaomardiallo.pawnedemail.debug
+*
+### Analysis
+Firebase analytics is used to get data about users interactions with the app.
+An event logging plan will be tailored soon.

+### Quality
+All the crashes are monitored and treated in Firebase.
+Whenever a crash is fixed in release, ths issue is closed and the PR is added in comment.
+For the debug app, there isn't really a strict policy.